 Sons and Lovers is said to be the most autobiographical of D. H. Lawrence’s novels; according to the introduction by Benjamin DeMott, some critics have found it too flatly so.
-Like the protagonist Paul Morel, Lawrence was born to a coal miner and a woman who has married beneath her class, and his older brother died young, DeMott notes.
+Like the protagonist Paul Morel, Lawrence was born to a coal miner and a woman who has married beneath her class.
+His older brother died young, DeMott notes.
 Many other details coincide as well.

-Gertrude Morel is not the first woman to try to live her life through her children, but her hold over her sons dooms their relationships with other women to failure and leaves them deeply unsatisfied and unhappy.
+Gertrude Morel is not the first woman to live her life through her children.
+Her hold over her sons, however, dooms their relationships with other women to failure, leaving them deeply unsatisfied and unhappy.
 Her motivations may be questionable, but she is sometimes right.
 William’s fiancée Lily would have cost him dearly, emotionally and financially, had he lived to marry her, and Mrs. Morel sees her own mistake of a marriage in his future.
 Although she makes her beliefs known, she seems willing to let William make his decision and suffer the consequences.

 It would be too easy to attribute all this to an Oedipal complex, but it is more complicated, as life is.
 Paul serves as Mrs. Morel’s alter ego, pseudo-lover, and breadwinner.
 Everything she did not or cannot have must be Paul’s.
 She is savvy enough to know who is a threat to her hold and who is not.
 She recognises in Miriam a woman much like herself — intelligent, thwarted, let down by men, hungry for a kindred spirit or soul mate.
 Paul, too, is aware of this and hates Miriam for it — and for the fact he does, indeed, love her, making him unfaithful to the woman to whom he owes his fidelity.
 There are spiritual overtones as well, as the religious Miriam tries to sacrifice herself for Paul, whom she sees as a “Walter Scott hero.”
 This sacrifice repels Paul ever further.